 STORY STRUCTURE OF ANTON CAN DO MAGIC

-Anton’s weakness becomes clear only as the story progresses and we see he is easily duped and overconfident.
+Anton’s shortcoming becomes clear only as the story progresses and we see he is easily duped and overconfident.

 Anton wishes to impress his friends by performing a real magic trick.
 This desire is made clear even before the story begins, on the interior title page, where we see Anton gazing up at a poster of a famous (we assume) magician.